Overview

 - Contact

-Paper Co-ordinator: Amie Curtis
+Paper Co-ordinator: Parker Ormond

 - Teaching staff

-Parker Ormond (Southland)- Textbooks
+Parker Ormond (Southland)

 Set text required:

 Reilly, M., Duncan, S., Leoni, G., Paterson, L., Carter, L., Rātima, M. & Rewi, P. (Eds.).
 (2018).
 Te Kōparapara: An introduction to the Māori world.
-Auckland, New Zealand: Auckland University Press
+Auckland, New Zealand: Auckland University Press.

 - Graduate Attributes Emphasised